WH-HuanWang/WH-HuanWang.github.io/index.md

 * * *
 * Deep Learning, Pattern Recognition；
 * Condition Monitoring and Fault Diagnosis of Machinery, such as Bearings and Gearboxes;
-* Remaining Useful Life Estimation，Vibration Signal Denoising;
+* Remaining Useful Life Estimation, Vibration Signal Denoising;
 * Medical Image Analysis and Electrocardiogram Diagnosis.

 ## Education and Work